learningequality/kolibri-docs/docs/learn.rst

 	.. figure:: img/epub.*
 		:alt:

-.. _lessons:

 Slideshow Viewer options
 """"""""""""""""""""""""

 To navigate the slides of a slideshow, you may use the on-screen navigation controls or your keyboard's arrow keys.

 * Use the |fullscreen| button in the upper right corner to open the ebook in fullscreen view.
-* With the :guilabel:`Left Arrow` or :guilabel:`Right Arrow` keys or the buttons on the side of the slideshow.
+* With the Left Arrow (←) or Right Arrow (→) keys or the buttons on the side of the slideshow.
 * You can choose a specific slide by clicking the round icons at the bottom of the slideshow view.

+.. _lessons:

 Lessons
 ^^^^^^^